§ 285 Fifth Edition

 In this way, the cure of very old disease may be furthered by the physician applying externally, rubbing it in the back, arms, extremities, the same medicine he gives internally and which showed itself curatively.
 In doing so, he must avoid parts subject to pain or spasm or skin eruption.1

-1 From this fact may be explained those marvellous cures, however infrequent, where chronic deformed patients, whose skin nevertheless was sound and clean, were cured quickly and permanently after a few baths whose medicinal constituents (by, chance) were homoeopathically related.
+1 From this fact may be explained those marvelous cures, however infrequent, where chronic deformed patients, whose skin nevertheless was sound and clean, were cured quickly and permanently after a few baths whose medicinal constituents (by, chance) were homoeopathically related.
 On the other hand, the mineral baths very often brought on increased injury with patients, whose eruptions on the skin were suppressed.
 After a brief period of well-being, the life principle allowed the inner, uncured malady to appear elsewhere, more important for life and health.

 At times, instead, the ocular nerve would become paralyzed and produce amaurosis, sometimes the crystalline lens would become clouded, hearing lost, mania or suffocating asthma would follow or an apoplexy would end the sufferings of the deluded patient.